PUB0128

 Businesses might be able to reduce transportation and disposal costs by making shared arrangements with other businesses in their area or asking for help from a trade association to which they belong.
 Possibilities include the following:

-- Work with other CESQGs in the area to arrange a set schedule with a licensed hazardous waste transporter to pick up the hazardous wastes from all CESQGs in the group.
+• Work with other VSQGs in the area to arrange a set schedule with a licensed hazardous waste transporter to pick up the hazardous wastes from all VSQGs in the group.
 Picking up more hazardous waste with fewer runs typically means lower costs for transportation and disposal.

-- Talk to several hazardous waste transporters and TSD facilities about the most economical methods to manage waste, based on type and frequency of production.
-A group of potential CESQG customers may be encouraged to have transporter or transfer facility pick-ups and disposals or “at facility drop-off days.”
+• Talk to several hazardous waste transporters and TSD facilities about the most economical methods to manage waste, based on type and frequency of production.
+A group of potential VSQG customers may be encouraged to have transporter or transfer facility pick-ups and disposals or “at facility drop-off days.”

 Option 4: Recycle

-Recycling helps to preserve raw materials and reduce the amount of waste disposed.
+Recycling helps to preserve raw materials and reduce the amount of waste disposed of.
 Many recycling companies accept specific waste streams, such as solvents or used oils, to recycle at their facility.
-To make it easier to recycle hazardous waste, keep different types of hazardous wastes in separate containers.
-Separate nonhazardous waste from hazardous waste.
-Contact the department’s Permits Section at 573-751-3553 for the names of certified resource recovery facilities that recycle hazardous wastes from off-site facilities.
+To make it easier to recycle hazardous waste, keep different waste streams in separate containers and separate nonhazardous waste from hazardous waste.

 Purchase recycling equipment to use on-site, such as equipment for distilling contaminated solvents.
 This equipment may pay for itself over time by reducing the amount of new product bought and lowering disposal costs by reducing the amount of waste requiring disposal.
 When recycling on-site, there may be residual waste requiring hazardous waste disposal.

-CESQGs are not required to get a permit or certification to recycle wastes on-site, but the Department’s Waste Management Program must be notified in writing of recycling activities.
+VSQGs are not required to get a permit or certification to recycle waste on-site, but the department’s Waste Management Program must be notified in writing of recycling activities.
 In the notification, list the following information:

 Option 5: Universal Waste Rule

 The Universal Waste Rule became effective in Missouri on Jan.
 31, 1999.
-If interested, manage hazardous waste batteries, pesticides, mercury containing thermostats, mercury switches and mercury containing thermometers, manometers and fluorescent and incandescent lamps under this rule.
+Hazardous waste batteries, pesticides, mercury containing thermostats, mercury switches, manometers, fluorescent and incandescent lamps and aerosol cans can be managed under this rule.
 The requirements of this rule are generally less stringent than the existing hazardous waste regulations.
-You can find more information about this rule in the The Universal Waste Rule in Missouri - PUB2058.

 Option 6: Publicly Owned Treatment Works System